hpowell20/cs2063-master/Fall2022/lab-solutions/LabExam/README.md

 **You must not communicate with others (in person or online) during the exam.**

-# Winter Olympics Host Games app
+# FIFA World Cup Games App

-This year the latest installment of the [Winter Olympic Games](https://en.wikipedia.org/wiki/Winter_Olympic_Games) was held in Beijing, China.
+For the first time in 36 years Canada has qualified for the FIFA World Cup.
+This year's event kicks off on November 20 in [Qatar] (https://www.fifa.com/fifaplus/en/tournaments/mens/worldcup/qatar2022).
 We will celebrate this occasion by building an app that displays information about all of the summer games that have taken place in the past.

 This app will consist of two activities.
 The main activity will include a `RecyclerView` where the items are the Olympiad number and host city name along with checkboxes that the user can check when they have seen an item.

-Clicking on the name of a host city will take the user to a detail activity that shows the extra details about the particular games (Year of the games, dates) along with a button to view the Wikipedia entry for more information on the games themselves.
+Clicking on the name of a host nation will take the user to a detail activity that shows the extra details about the particular games (Year of the games, dates) along with a button to view the Wikipedia entry for more information on the games themselves.
 Pressing back from the detail activity takes the user back to the main activity.
 See examples below.

 The instructor has Android devices with a sample solution installed.
 You can ask to briefly borrow one of these devices to see the intended functionality.